 It is important to us that all children in the school are 'safe'.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
 Children should be allowed to take risks, but need to be taught how to recognise and avoid hazards.
 We aim to protect the physical and psychological well-being of all children.
 We know that children learn best when they are healthy and safe, when their individual needs are met and when they have the chance to build positive relationships with the adults around them and their peers.
-Adult to child ratios are followed as set out in the statutory framework for the Early Years Foundation Stage (EYFS).
-The rest of our safeguarding and welfare procedures are outlined in our school's safeguarding policy.
+Adult to child ratios are followed as set out in the statutory framework for the Early Years Foundation Stage for group and school based providers.
+The rest of our safeguarding and welfare procedures are outlined in our EYFS Safeguarding and welfare policy and our school's safeguarding policy.